hanabi/hanabi.github.io/docs/level-7.md

 ### End-Game Threshold

 - Towards the end of the game, the strategy of the team will change.
-In most games, you stop becoming concerned with efficiency and become more concerned with tempo - every card needs to play **right now** before the game ends!
+In most games, you stop becoming concerned with efficiency and become more concerned with *Tempo* - every card needs to play **right now** before the game ends!
 - Thus, since clues can mean different things depending on whether you are in the *Mid-Game* or the *End-Game*, you need to be able to keep track of when the *End-Game* has arrived.
 - *Pace* is used to determine *End-Game* status.
 If pace is **less than the number of players**, the *End-Game* has arrived.
   - On [Hanab Live](https://hanab.live), pace will turn yellow when this occurs.